 We hope that these sample sympathy letters will make it easier for you to write and express your condolences when a tragedy happens and a friend or relative or yours loses a parent, whether it be a mother or a father.
 The first four of these are actual letters sent to my daughter when my husband died.
 We'd like to thank those who sent them, they were of enormous comfort.
 We have changed names and places for privacy reasons.

-Why not send a message on one of our free sympathy ecards or our range of customisable cards at our store?
+Why not send a message on one of our range of customisable cards at our store?
 You'll find the links to them at the bottom of the page.
 The advantage of sending one of our cards is that your friend or loved one also receives a link to all the comforting pages on this site, which will help them to manage their grief in the coming months.

 Thank you so much for your call last night.
 I am devastated for you and Tom, your Mum, Martin, the grand kids and the countless people who your Dad made friends with over the years.
 I have been thinking of you all day today and have found myself telling countless people at work about how sad I am for you and how sudden this has all been.